-Army Awards: AAM & ARCOM
+Army Awards: AAM, ARCOM & MSM

 Awards are no longer hand-written onto a paper DA Form 638.
 A recommendation is created in IPPS-A as a Buddy Personnel Action Request (My Personnel Action Requests, then My Buddy PARs, then Award Recommendation).
 The recommender fills two text fields: the Achievement field (the bulleted accomplishments) and the Citation field (the certificate paragraph).
 These pages show exactly what belongs in each, organized by award and by context — ETS, PCS, or a single achievement.

-Generate Award Content →Army Achievement Medal (AAM)
+Army Achievement Medal (AAM)

 How to write a strong Army Achievement Medal recommendation: the Achievement block, the citation, the AAM no-comma rule, and how it submits in IPPS-A under AR 600-8-22.